 CI/CD focuses on implementing the tools of automation and machine learning to improve the software development process.

 DevOps focuses on implementing a culture of speedier, high-quality releases and better responsiveness.

 Agile focuses on implementing the practices that enable code change that improve quality and speed delivery.

 Although different from each other, CI/CD, DevOps, and Agile complement each other by their goal: use the best tools, practices, and philosophies to deliver apps at a high-speed velocity.
 (Also, to do this at a faster pace than organizations using more traditional software development and management practices!)

 In this sense, it’s clear how an efficient CI/CD pipeline fits into a DevOps or Agile approach to software development.

-A DevOps lens can help organizations to understand the components of configuration and packaging necessary to the software, which creates a higher value Continuous Delivery and practice.
+A DevOps lens can help organizations to understand the components of configuration and packaging necessary to the software, which creates a higher value of Continuous Delivery and practice.
 The practice of CI/CD in DevOps then also adds to an Agile development framework, as faster, more frequent updates and releases create positive incremental change and better quality.

 Together, CI/CD, DevOps, and Agile are all valuable practices, processes, and methodologies to improve the quality and release speed of your software.

 Ready to move towards a better functioning, faster CI/CD pipeline?
 Launchable is here to help improve your testing practices and amplify your CI/CD pipeline.